Lindbrook Capital LLC Decreases Holdings in Plains All American Pipeline, L.P. (NYSE:PAA)

-A number of other hedge funds have also added to or reduced their stakes in the stock.
-Bank of New York Mellon Corp raised its stake in Plains All American Pipeline by 3.6% during the 3rd quarter.
-Bank of New York Mellon Corp now owns 131,708 shares of the pipeline company’s stock valued at $2,018,000 after buying an additional 4,590 shares during the last quarter.
-Independent Advisor Alliance increased its stake in shares of Plains All American Pipeline by 224.9% in the 3rd quarter.
-Independent Advisor Alliance now owns 72,764 shares of the pipeline company’s stock worth $1,115,000 after purchasing an additional 50,371 shares in the last quarter.
-Raymond James Financial Services Advisors Inc. increased its stake in shares of Plains All American Pipeline by 1.0% in the 3rd quarter.
-Raymond James Financial Services Advisors Inc. now owns 346,717 shares of the pipeline company’s stock worth $5,312,000 after purchasing an additional 3,483 shares in the last quarter.
-F&V Capital Management LLC increased its stake in shares of Plains All American Pipeline by 40.0% in the 3rd quarter.
-F&V Capital Management LLC now owns 19,600 shares of the pipeline company’s stock worth $300,000 after purchasing an additional 5,600 shares in the last quarter.
-Finally, Cambridge Investment Research Advisors Inc. increased its stake in shares of Plains All American Pipeline by 36.8% in the 3rd quarter.
-Cambridge Investment Research Advisors Inc. now owns 21,408 shares of the pipeline company’s stock worth $328,000 after purchasing an additional 5,761 shares in the last quarter.
+Other hedge funds and other institutional investors have also recently modified their holdings of the company.
+Exchange Traded Concepts LLC increased its stake in shares of Plains All American Pipeline by 59,029.6% in the 2nd quarter.
+Exchange Traded Concepts LLC now owns 422,185 shares of the pipeline company’s stock worth $5,953,000 after purchasing an additional 421,471 shares in the last quarter.
+Livforsakringsbolaget Skandia Omsesidigt purchased a new stake in shares of Plains All American Pipeline in the 1st quarter worth $1,074,000.
+Spirit of America Management Corp NY increased its stake in shares of Plains All American Pipeline by 8.7% in the 3rd quarter.
+Spirit of America Management Corp NY now owns 350,300 shares of the pipeline company’s stock worth $5,367,000 after purchasing an additional 28,000 shares in the last quarter.
+Clarus Group Inc. increased its stake in shares of Plains All American Pipeline by 34.8% in the 3rd quarter.
+Clarus Group Inc. now owns 74,352 shares of the pipeline company’s stock worth $1,139,000 after purchasing an additional 19,188 shares in the last quarter.
+Finally, Infrastructure Capital Advisors LLC increased its stake in shares of Plains All American Pipeline by 14.9% in the 1st quarter.
+Infrastructure Capital Advisors LLC now owns 3,880,146 shares of the pipeline company’s stock worth $48,385,000 after purchasing an additional 501,996 shares in the last quarter.
 41.13% of the stock is currently owned by hedge funds and other institutional investors.

 Analyst Upgrades and Downgrades

 PAA has been the subject of several analyst reports.
-Barclays lowered Plains All American Pipeline from an “equal weight” rating to an “underweight” rating and set a $15.00 price objective for the company. in a research note on Monday, September 25th.
-Truist Financial upped their price objective on Plains All American Pipeline from $17.00 to $21.00 and gave the stock a “buy” rating in a research note on Monday, November 6th.
-TD Securities upped their price objective on Plains All American Pipeline from $16.00 to $17.00 and gave the stock a “buy” rating in a research note on Monday, November 6th.
 Royal Bank of Canada upped their price objective on Plains All American Pipeline from $15.00 to $17.00 and gave the stock a “sector perform” rating in a research note on Thursday, November 16th.
+The Goldman Sachs Group started coverage on shares of Plains All American Pipeline in a report on Thursday, October 5th.
+They issued a “sell” rating and a $13.50 target price for the company.
+Barclays downgraded shares of Plains All American Pipeline from an “equal weight” rating to an “underweight” rating and set a $15.00 target price for the company. in a report on Monday, September 25th.
+Truist Financial upped their target price on shares of Plains All American Pipeline from $17.00 to $21.00 and gave the stock a “buy” rating in a report on Monday, November 6th.
 Finally, StockNews.com raised shares of Plains All American Pipeline from a “hold” rating to a “buy” rating in a report on Friday, December 22nd.
 Two research analysts have rated the stock with a sell rating, four have given a hold rating, six have given a buy rating and one has issued a strong buy rating to the company’s stock.
 According to MarketBeat.com, Plains All American Pipeline has a consensus rating of “Hold” and a consensus target price of $17.04.

 Plains All American Pipeline Company Profile